PipedreamHQ/docs/docs/notebook/inspector/README.md

 The **Live** and **Pause** labels near the top of the inspector are clickable.
 Toggling your inspector to **Live** lists events in the inspector as they are sent to your source.
 Events should appear in real-time; you shouldn't have to refresh the page to see them.
 This is the default mode.

-Clicking **Pause** pauses the stream of events in the UI. **Events sent to a source are still sent through the pipeline, but they do not show up in the inspector** while you're in a paused state.
+Clicking **Pause** pauses the stream of events in the UI. **Events sent to a source are still sent through the workflow, but they do not show up in the inspector** while you're in a paused state.

 While paused, we show the number of events received by your source: